You can usually use a vehicle with foreign number plates without registering or taxing it in the UK if all of the following apply:

-- you’re visiting the UK and don’t plan to live here
+- you’re visiting and do not plan to live here

 - the vehicle is registered and taxed in its home country

 - you only use the vehicle for up to 6 months in total - this can be a single visit, or several shorter visits over 12 months

 If you become a resident or stay for longer than 6 months you must register and tax your vehicle in the UK – follow the steps for importing a vehicle.

 If you bring a vehicle from the EU

 You will not usually have to pay VAT or duty if you bring your own vehicle from the EU.

 Call the imports and exports helpline if you have questions about bringing a vehicle from the EU for less than 6 months.